namduong/magento-example/README.md

 Magento on OpenShift
 ====================

-This git repository helps you get up and running quickly w/ a Magento installation on OpenShift.
-It will be a clean installation where you will need to accept the license agreement as well as configure your database connectivity and configure the admin user account.
+This git repository creates a Magento installation on OpenShift.

+Sample data is populated and the application configured automagically.

 Running on OpenShift
 ----------------------------